Friedjof/RoboCam/README.md

 3. Disable caching if you fetch images in your own browser/script; the firmware already sends `Cache-Control: no-store`.

 ## Face Detection & Tracking
-- Every requested frame is piped through the MSR01/MNP01 detector chain **only when `/photo` (or the `/` livestream) is actively fetching data**, so there is zero CPU cost when nobody is watching.
+- Every requested frame is piped through the MSR01/MNP01 detector chain only when the stream or status endpoint is active, so there is zero CPU cost when nobody is watching.
-- The detector output burns a red rectangle into the RGB565 buffer before JPEG compression.
-When autonomous mode is enabled, the same data is reused every `FACE_DETECT_INTERVAL` to nudge the servos by up to ±3° per axis so the subject stays centered.
+- The detector output is published via `/status` (`face` object) and optionally burned into the MJPEG stream when server-side overlays are enabled; the browser also draws the box client-side to avoid re-encoding.
 - Switch back to manual mode whenever you need deterministic positioning; the firmware stops issuing servo commands immediately.

 ## Camera Quality Preset
 - `CamController::begin` sets the camera to `FRAMESIZE_VGA` (640×480) while keeping the detector-friendly `PIXFORMAT_RGB565`.
 - Sensor tuning applies brightness `1`, enables lens correction (`lenc`), AWB/AEC, AGC with `GAINCEILING_2X`, raw gamma, and a JPEG quality target of `12`.
-- `CamController::captureJpegWithFaceBox()` reuses the same frame to run face detection on-demand, draws a red rectangle on the RGB565 buffer, and only then compresses it to JPEG for `/photo`.
+- `CamController::captureJpegWithFaceBox()` reuses the same frame to run face detection on-demand, draws a red rectangle on the RGB565 buffer, and only then compresses it to JPEG for the optional server-side overlay or snapshots.
 - Adjust the tuning values inside `lib/CamController/CamController.cpp::applyUltraWideSensorPreset()` if your lighting or lens differs.
 Lower JPEG quality numbers mean higher visual quality but larger frames; values between `10` and `16` typically balance sharpness and Wi-Fi bandwidth.

 ## Manual Servo Control